Excalibra/network-tunneling/docs/look/4gfw.md

 # Understanding the GFW

-!> The GFW is essentially a massive high-performance distributed intrusion detection and stability maintenance system, not merely a simple firewall.
+!> The GFW in CN is essentially a massive high-performance distributed intrusion detection and stability maintenance system, not merely a simple firewall.

 ![GFW](https://github.com/user-attachments/assets/d3960e7d-81d7-4de9-965c-900433d31dea)